Andrewill909/Andrewill909/README.md

 ## 👋 Hi there . . .

 I'm Andre William, a passionate software engineer and tech enthusiast.
-I currently work as Fullstack software engineer with over 3 years of experience in the battlefield.
-With more than 4 years of dedication on exploring many technologies and practices, I've always embraced myself and team to deliver the best system design/architecture, efficient development workflow, robustness + maintainable code, and high security standards 🚀
+I currently work as Fullstack software engineer with over than 3 years of experience in the industry.
+With more than 4 years of dedication on exploring many technologies and practices, I've always embraced myself and team to deliver the best system design/architecture, efficient development workflow, robust + maintainable code, and high security standards 🚀

 Please feel free to reach out to me for sharing, discussing, or even collaborating on any exciting projects ✨